francescodelprato/francescodelprato.github.io/research/index.md

 <br />

-#### Heterogeneous Responses of Productivity to Labor Market Reforms
+#### The Heterogeneous Consequences of Reduced Labor Costs on Firm Productivity
 **joint with [Paolo Zacchia](https://www.paolozacchia.com)**

 <sup> 🏆 _Project selected for the VisitINPS 2020 program_ </sup>